-- Instituto Nacional de Estudos Sobre os Estados Unidos is a contributor to the Hemisphere in Flux project.
+- The Instituto Nacional de Estudos Sobre os Estados Unidos (INCT/INEU) was a contributor to the Hemisphere in Flux project.

-- CLALS collaborated with the University of British Columbia, Andean Democracy Research Network on "Representation and Participation in Latin America," to examine mechanisms of direct participation in Bolivia, Brazil, Ecuador, El Salvador, Mexico, Nicaragua and Uruguay.
+- CLALS collaborated with the University of British Columbia's Andean Democracy Research Network on a project examining mechanisms of direct participation in Bolivia, Brazil, Ecuador, El Salvador, Mexico, Nicaragua, and Uruguay.
 The project concluded with the edited volume, New Institutions of Participatory Democracy in Latin America: Voice and Consequence.

 - CLALS works closely with the Universidad de la Habana to coordinate the Cuba Initiative, funded by the Christopher Reynolds Foundation.

-- Universidad Rafael Landívar contributes as a research partner to the Assessing Central American Elites project and co-hosted the project's February 2012 conference in Guatemala.
+- The Universidad Rafael Landívar contributes as a research partner to the project on Elites and Power in Central America and co-hosted the project's February 2012 conference in Guatemala.

 CLALS serves as an academic resource for civil society organizations working to expand understanding, raise awareness, change policies, and provide services.
 CLALS partners with the following diverse think-tanks and NGOs in the DC metro area and beyond:

-- CentroNia, CLALS and SETH have joined together to perform an in-depth evaluation of how CentroNia'a cultural and arts-based after-school program affects Latino youth.
+- CentroNia, CLALS, and AU's School of Education, Teaching, and Health (SETH) performed an in-depth evaluation of how CentroNia, a cultural and arts-based after-school program affects Latino youth.

-- Mexican National Council for Culture and the Arts (El Consejo Nacional para la Cultura y las Artes-CONACULTA) and CLALS have entered into a three-year agreement to bring leading Mexican artists to deliver formal presentations and meet with faculty and students at AU.
+- The Mexican National Council for Culture and the Arts (El Consejo Nacional para la Cultura y las Artes-CONACULTA) and CLALS have renewed their partnership for an additional three years to bring leading Mexican artists to deliver formal presentations and meet with faculty and students at AU.

-- Coordinadora Regional de Investigaciones Económicas y Sociales (CRIES) collaborates with CLALS on the Hemisphere in Flux project.
+- The Coordinadora Regional de Investigaciones Económicas y Sociales (CRIES) collaborated with CLALS on the Hemisphere in Flux project.

-- Instituto CentroAmericano de Estudios Fiscales collaborates with CLALS in the Assessing Central American Elites project.
+- The Instituto Centroamericano de Estudios Fiscales (ICEFI) collaborates with CLALS on the Elites and Power in Central America project.

-- The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, has launched a research project to examine Latino entrepreneurs in the DC Metro area.
+- The Latino Economic Development Center (LEDC), in coordination with CLALS and the Kogod School of Business, assisted in an initial phase of research examining Latino entrepreneurs in the DC Metro area.

-- National Council of La Raza (NCLR) and CLALS entered into an agreement to explore the dynamics of discrimination against Latinos.
+- The National Council of La Raza (NCLR) and CLALS partnered to explore the dynamics of discrimination against Latinos.